terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 ### Profiling

-I want to generate several variations of the shader being profiled, then take performance data of each variation by running it many (hundreds of) times.
-The difference in runtime will reveal the impact of different parts of the shader.
+(GPU-accurate!)
+Shader timing data can be taken with the [WebGL disjoint timer query][disjoint-timer], which is a WebGL API, currently available in Chrome Canary (which is not built for Linux, so I'm using a new Chromium build)

+In order to measure the performance impact of a section of a fragment shader, I will re-compile the shader with a no-op inserted in place of a potentially expensive operation, then profile the new shader.
+The performance gain from the new shader will reveal the cost of whatever section was replaced.

 Changes to make might include:

-* Replace function calls (texture2D, heavy math, user-defined functions) with no-op / no-compute values.
+* Replace function calls (texture2D, heavy math, user-defined functions, loop bodies) with no-op / no-compute values.
+    * Use uniforms to prevent const optimization.
 * Replace textures with a single 1x1 texture, which will reduce texture access times and memory throughput.
-* Analyze loop performance between different pixels.
+* Analyze performance between different pixels.

 With pixel-selection support, I could scissor the rendering target in order to profile only a single pixel or section of the screen.

-To begin with, I plan on experimenting with taking performance data and making simple shader modifications in a single web app.

 ### Assorted Ideas, Suggestions, References

 Suggest more!

-* [Timer queries][timer-queries] (currently in Chrome Canary)
 * Try injecting code into the definitions of the WebGL context prototype functions.
 Maybe in a draw call you can, e.g., bind a dummy FBO, set a scissor around a pixel, start a disjoint timer query, render 1000 times, stop